tomordonez/learning/python-vsc/README.md

 * Select Python interpreter
   * `Ctrl+Shift+P`
   * Python select interpreter
+  * Alternatively, opening a Python file, on the IDE bottom right, it shows the interpreter selected.
+Click that field to change to another one.
   * Using my `base` conda environment
     * For another environment.
 Create a new conda env or use an `environment.yml`